rosette-api/java/python/DEV-README.md

 Acquire prerequisites.
 =================
 - versions of python
--- 2.6 & 2.7 come with OS X
+  - 2.6 & 2.7 come with OS X
--- 3.4 can use [homebrew](http://brew.sh) to install
+  - 3.4 can use [homebrew](http://brew.sh) to install
--- 3.3 install with `brew install --debug src/misc/python33.rb`, you will get a brew link error, just do `(cd /usr/local/bin; ln -s ../Cellar/python33/3.3.6_1/bin/python3.3)
+  - 3.3 install with `brew install --debug src/misc/python33.rb`, you will get a brew link error, just do `(cd /usr/local/bin; ln -s ../Cellar/python33/3.3.6_1/bin/python3.3)`
-- pip is available on your $PATH
+- pip is available on your `$PATH`
-- tox is available on your $PATH
+- tox is available on your `$PATH`

 Run mvn
 ==============